 I like to use Quinoa instead of Bulgar in Tabbouleh as it works better for my family’s taste and needs.
 I researched a lot on the two, and found that even though both, Quinoa and Bulgar, are considered to be whole grains, Quinoa, which is actually a seed, is a complete protein.

 That means it contains all the eight essential amino acids that a body needs.
 A cup of cooked quinoa contains 8 grams of protein versus 6 grams in a cup of cooked Bulgar.
 Quinoa also contains more vitamins and minerals than Bulgar.
 The biggest difference between the two is that Quinoa is gluten-free, which appeals to many people with gluten intolerance.
+This salad recipe is also vegan.

 Easy Recipe for Quinoa Tabbouleh Salad